 The officers chased after this fleeing misdemeanant into the kitchen, where Officers Mejia and Glasper tackled Martinez to the floor.
 Moments later, Officer Waite, and soon thereafter, Officers Gabriel Palma, Patrick Berhan, and Jonathan Elmore joined Officers Mejia and Glasper in the kitchen.

-In the sequence of events that occurred, as the six officers’ body-camera videos confirm – and both the federal district court and the Ninth Circuit Court of Appeals found under the facts most favorable to the Plaintiffs – each officer was directly involved in the brutal, deadly beating of Mr. Martinez, including use of choke holds and other restraints while punching, kicking, tasing, stomping, and striking Mr. Martinez, and using other restraint methods known to cause compression asphyxia (including placing body weight on Mr. Martinez’s neck and back while he was prone and restrained, with multiple broken ribs), collectively causing his death.
+In the sequence of events that occurred, as the six officers’ body-camera videos confirm – and both the federal district court and the Ninth Circuit Court of Appeals found under the facts most favorable to the Plaintiffs – each officer was directly involved in the brutal, deadly beating of Mr. Martinez, including use of choke holds and other restraints while punching, kicking, tasing, stomping, and striking Mr. Martinez, and using other restraint methods known to cause compression / restraint asphyxia (including placing body weight on Mr. Martinez’s neck and back while he was prone and restrained, with multiple broken ribs), collectively causing his death.

 On officers’ videos, Mr. Martinez can be heard saying, “I can’t breathe!” multiple times as Officer Mejia choked him and others beat him.